 - Sepoy Waryam Singh – Son of Punjab Singh, of Batala, Bhimber, Mirpur, Kashmir.

-Brief report of the part taken by the 57th Rifles (F.F.) in the actions in and around Wytschaete and Messines by Major E.L.Swifte
+Brief report of the part taken by the 57th Rifles (F.F.) in the actions in and around Wytschaete and Messines by Major Edmund Lenthal Swifte, 57th Rifles (F.F.)

 Later in the evening I received orders from the G.O.C.
 7th Indian Infantry Brigade to send my two remaining companies to Messines, to report to the G.O.C.
 3rd Cavalry Brigade by 5 am on the 29th October.
-Head Quarters of the regiment were ordered to remain at Wytschaete, and the machine gun section was detailed to act under the orders of the G.O.C.
+Headquarters of the regiment was ordered to remain at Wytschaete, and the machine gun section was detailed to act under the orders of the G.O.C.
 4th Cavalry Brigade.

 During the night of the 28/29th October there was heavy firing along the line Eastward of Wytschaete, and No.1 company (in 4th Cavalry Brigade) lost 8 men wounded.
 The two companies detailed for Messines started from Wytschaete at 3 am under Major E. E. Barwell (No.4 Coy) and Captain R.S.
 Gordon (No.2 Coy) and on their arrival there 50 men were at once sent into the trenches, whilst the remainder were kept in support.
 During the day (29th October) nothing of importance occurred.
 On the evening of the 29th No.2 company and 1/2 of No.4 company were moved up to the trenches, the remaining 1/2 of No.4 company forming a support.
 At Wytschaete, Nos.1 and 3 companies remained in their trenches under orders of the G.O.C.
 4th and 5th Cavalry Brigades respectively.